 I belong to a few camping groups and forums and one of the things I read about is people buying cheaper imported campers.
 These mainly come from China and the quality and workmanship of these trailers is just not up to our harsh Australian conditions.
 I would strongly recommend only buying a camper trailer from a manufacturer who belongs to the Australian Manufactured Camper Trailer Guild.
 This will help guarantee that you are getting a quality product, that is made purely to withstand harsh Australian conditions.
 Our first outing to Rainbow Beach, saw us in a torrential downpour with strong winds and we had no problems with our tent leaking at all.

 Camping and caravanning magazines can also be a great source of information.
-For more information you can check out this article from Camper Trailer Australia magazine.
-Before you purchase anything, maybe consider hiring a trailer for a few days to see how you like it, but ultimately, we know, that whatever you choose, you will have an awesome time with it!
+Before you purchase anything, maybe consider hiring a trailer for a few days to see how you like it.
+But ultimately, we know, that whatever you choose, you will have an awesome time with it!

 Sadly, Customline Camper Trailers are no more.
-After selling their business to Armadillo Campers a couple of years, I have been informed that Armadillo are no longer in business.
+After selling their business to Armadillo Campers, I have been informed that Armadillo are no longer in business.
 However there are still plenty of original Customline trailers around and if you were in the market for a second hand one I don’t think you would be disappointed with the quality.